 In order to enroll in a subsequent graduate level course, the undergraduate student must have earned a minimum grade of B- in the first attempted graduate level course.
 If the graduate level course is to be used as a substitute course in the undergraduate major, the student must have the course substitution approved in advance by the appropriate department chair.
-If the graduate level course is to be used as a substitute course in the undergraduate liberal learning curriculum, the student must appeal to the Undergraduate Degrees Committee for approval to substitute a graduate level course for an undergraduate liberal learning curriculum requirement.
+If the graduate level course is to be used as a substitute course in the undergraduate liberal learning curriculum, the student must appeal to the Undergraduate level course for an undergraduate liberal learning curriculum requirement.
 Allowing a student to enroll in the graduate level course does not indicate permission to substitute that course for any required undergraduate course.